0

 Michael

-January 22, 2026 Ā This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+May 7, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-It feels good to be back in the swing of things.
-The holidays were great, but there's something satisfying about gett...
+Yesterday I was a guest on BIM Pure Live for a deep dive into using Claude Code for Revit plugin development.
+If you've eve...

 Thursday Top 5